(I originally wrote this post last year and have edited it with updated photos and content. Why reinvent the wheel, right?)

-It has become tradition here to have a Christmas Pajama Fiesta in mid-December to usher in the winter holidays.
+It has become tradition here to have a Winter Pajama Fiesta in mid-December to usher in the winter holidays.
 We all wear our cozy pajamas, our families bring the fixings for nachos and our Chameleon & Grasshopper classes make the piñata.
-We fill said piñata with various things like stickers, pompoms, last year it was filled with glitter!
-Boy did the parents love us!
-This year?
-This year we filled it with bird seed/squirrel food so that our wild neighbors would have a nice holiday feast.
+We have filled said piñata with various things like stickers, pompoms, glitter! (boy did the parents love us!) and last year we hit upon bird seed!
+This year we again filled it with bird seed/squirrel food so that our wild neighbors would have a nice holiday feast.
 The kids were so excited to make something for the creatures they love to watch (and the parents were overjoyed that it wasn’t glitter)!